 We can confuse knowledge with experience.
 Just because someone knows how something should be done because they read a book about the subject or took a class or even have a degree, doesn’t mean they have actually gotten their hands dirty.

 “I’m not a doctor…I just play one on TV.”

 In a recent interview of Rachel Bilson of the CW television show Heart of Dixie, she jokingly said that if someone got glass in their foot she should be the one to remove it because she plays a doctor on television.

-As women we frequently discount our experience and tend to keep our ideas and suggestions quiet in favor of someone in the room who may appear to have more knowledge.
-When in fact the experience you bring to the table is in fact as valuable or even more valuable then all of their years of “book learning.”
+As women, we frequently discount our experience and tend to keep our ideas and suggestions quiet in favor of someone in the room who may appear to have more knowledge.
+When in fact the experience you bring to the table is in fact as valuable or even more valuable than all of their years of “book learning.”